global-asp/lida-source/en/0013_cleaning.md

 His living room is very messy.

 ##
 He tidies up.
-Now it's nice and clean.
+Now it is nice and clean.

 ##
 * License: CC BY-NC-SA